shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-segment-pixel.md

 ---
-title : Microsoft Invest - Create a Segment Pixel description : Learn how a segment pixel marks a user as belonging to a certain target audience based on the web pages they visit, the actions they take (such as making a purchase), or data such as gender or location.
+title : Microsoft Invest - Create a Segment Pixel description : Learn how a segment pixel marks a user as belonging to a certain target audience based on the web pages they visit, the actions they take, or data such as gender or location.
 ---